python-useful-helpers/logwrap/doc/source/logwrap.rst

         :type log_call_args_on_exc: bool
         :param log_result_obj: log result of function call.
         :type log_result_obj: bool

+        .. versionchanged:: 3.3.0 Extract func from log and do not use Union.
+        .. versionchanged:: 3.3.0 Deprecation of *args

     .. note:: Attributes/properties names the same as argument names and changes the same fields.